 The fourth World Economic Forum report indicates that machines will complete more tasks instead of humans (+9%).
 But what’s more scary is that almost half (44%) of employees already need reskilling.
 The shortage of skilled tech pros makes many companies shake like a leaf because of upcoming spending on training and the absence of any success guarantees.

-In this stage, autonomous software testing can lend a helping hand to all companies as a game-changing approach to tackling modern challenges.
+In this stage, autonomous software testing is a game-changing approach to tackling modern challenges and one of the most effective answers to the question of how to improve QA process with AI.
 With AI and ML, next-gen testing streamlines processes and enhances the accuracy of the entire process.

 Let’s cover five test autonomous tips on the immediate overall software testing strategy improvement.